Get Help Now

 Response from the owner

-Hello Amanda, Thank you for bringing this concern to our attention.
+Hello Laura, Thank you for bringing this concern to our attention.
 Good Samaritan Hospital aims to provide safe, quality, patient-centered care.
 We apologize that that was not your experience.
 Please contact Patient Experience at 845.450.5029 so we may resolve this matter and improve our care.

 Overall Experience